Involuta/Blazarang/README.md

 Pilot: “You get in here too, Cotu!”
 Cotu: *joins the hug and closes his eyes*

+Whipspider/Crab Boss (just an idea)
+Heavily armored crab in a tiny arena surrounded by walls/floor spikes/floor shark teeth/whatever Can catch the rose and throw it aside and/or parry it Approaches slowly and cautiously with jabs (reaching out and clasping with the claw) Feints constantly
+Occasionally unexpectedly dashes in with open claws Inspired by UFC fighters
+Reference: Alex Pereira vs Khalil Rountree
+Idea: in phase 2, instead of staying low to the ground, it gets up on its hind legs (walking on 4 legs instead of 6 or 8), allowing it to lunge forward with its chest and its arms instead of just the arms

 RPG Boss (just an idea)
 Special gamemode where it’s a turn-based RPG that looks like Mother/Earthbound You cannot dodge